Mark Kramer

 • Cosmetics companies with respect to permissible claims for cosmetic products;

-• Investors by providing strategic advice and conducting regulatory assessments in connection with due diligence for transactions and working with investors post-acquisition on integration activities; and
+• Investors by providing strategic advice and conducting regulatory assessments in connection with due diligence for transactions and working with investors post acquisition on integration activities;

 Maura received her J.D., with honors, from the George Washington University Law School where she was an associate of The George Washington International Law Review.
 She received her B.A. from the University of Virginia where she was a Jefferson Scholar.